skcript/.github/profile/README.md

-Skcript is a global technology consulting company specializing in GenAI and enterprise AI implementations.
-Our clients include government organizations, large banks, and startups.
+Skcript is an AI-native software company founded in 2013, focused on building intelligent tools for support, enterprise workflows, and AI consulting.
+We ship FeatureOS (support intelligence), S1 EDGE (enterprise AI automation), and SEEK (proof-of-work hiring).
+Our products create lasting impact across governments, banks, and fast-growing startups around the world.

-Our work has had an immense impact on the lives of people.
-We create a positive impact by respecting everyone at Skcript equally and building an idea-first company culture.
-The best idea always wins.
+We specialize in cognitive science and enterprise-grade AI implementations that deliver clarity, precision, and speed.
+With over a decade of deep technical research and product development, Skcript operates with an idea-first culture where high trust and high performance go hand in hand.

-At Skcript, you will find one of the highest performing software engineering practices, and we famously say that our greatest product we've ever created is Skcript itself.
+At Skcript, the best idea always wins.
+And we believe the most powerful product we’ve ever built is Skcript itself.